thedivergentai/ByteFix-Website/docs/GAMEPLAN.md

         *   Primary: `#0D6EFD` (Bright Blue)
         *   Secondary: `#212529` (Dark Gray)
         *   Accent: `#F8F9FA` (Light Gray)
-    *   The `src/pages/index.js` file now includes inline styles for the color palette.
+    *   The `src/styles/global.css` file now includes CSS classes for the color palette.
 *   **Typography:**
     *   Import the Montserrat (Bold) and Roboto (Regular) fonts into the project using the `gatsby-plugin-google-fonts` plugin in `gatsby-config.js`.
-    *   The `src/pages/index.js` file now uses the Montserrat and Roboto fonts in the inline styles.
+    *   The `src/styles/global.css` file now includes CSS classes for the typography.
 *   **Logo:**
     *   Replace the placeholder "ByteFix Logo" text in the hero section with the actual ByteFix logo image.
 (This is a manual step for the user).
 *   **Imagery & Visual Elements:**